elianedb/SE3M/README.md

 # SE3M
 This repository contains the source codes and data set used in the experiments at the article entitled "SE3M: A model for estimating software effort using pre-trained embeddings models" (FÁVERO et al., 2020).

-FÁVERO, Eliane M.; CASANOVA, Dalcimar; PIMENTEL, Andrey Ricardo.
-SE3M: A Model for Software Effort Estimation Using Pre-trained Embedding Models. arXiv preprint arXiv:2006.16831, 2020.
+Fávero, E. M., Casanova, D., & Pimentel, A. R. (2020).
+SE3M: A Model for Software Effort Estimation Using Pre-trained Embedding Models. arXiv preprint arXiv:2006.16831.

+Other related works:
+- Fávero, E. M. D. B., Pereira, R., Pimentel, A. R., & Casanova, D. (2018).
+Analogy-based Effort Estimation: A Systematic Mapping of Literature.
+INFOCOMP Journal of Computer Science, 17(2), 07-22.

+- Fávero, E. M. D. B., Casanova, D., & Pimentel, A. R. (2019, September).
+EmbSE: A Word Embeddings Model Oriented Towards Software Engineering Domain.
+In Proceedings of the XXXIII Brazilian Symposium on Software Engineering (pp. 172-180).

-1. Data set (user story) labeled [1], used for training and testing the inference model. https://github.com/morakotch/datasets/tree/master/storypoint/IEEE%20TSE2018/dataset
+1. Data set (user story) labeled [1], used for training and test ing the inference model. https://github.com/morakotch/datasets/tree/master/storypoint/IEEE%20TSE2018/dataset

    - Correspond to a set of .CSV files for each of the projects used.